yelircaasi/nebokrai-python-prototype/README.md

 TRACKING: manually via neorg, or via semaphore.
 One file per metric for easy tracking; move dates more than 30 days old to the old store (more efficient format?)

+## Roadmap

+[✓] rename universe to Planager

+[✓] add `order` attribute to Entry, such that tasks can be ordered temporally independently of priority

+[✓] fix attributes of routines (such as maxtime) for proper initialization

+[✓] major refactoring to separate by entity types and remove plurals from module names

+[✓] clean up imports to make relative wherever possible

+[✓] fix all mypy errors

+[ ] visualize with [pydeps](https://github.com/thebjorn/pydeps) and refactor accordingly

+[ ] clean up and solidify norg readers and writers

+[ ] add json readers and writers

+[ ] add html readers and writers

+[ ] write tests for each class, function, and method

+[ ] write logger

+[ ] add logging to entire library

+[ ] get planning working as expected

+[ ] get scheduling working as expected

+[ ] make adhoc counterpart to plan, containing tasks (but one-off, non-derivable) -> adhoc folder containing a file for each day

+[ ] calendar is direct parent of schedules, containing entries and day parameters -> calendar folder containing a file for each day

+[ ] add tracking module mvp

+[ ] write signal package for messaging